ren-yamanashi/eslint-plugin-aws-cdk/docs/index.md

   - title: Type Safety
     details: Robust rules leveraging TypeScript's type system to help you write safer CDK code.
     icon: 💪
-  - title: Ease of use
-    details: Simple setup and installation and ready to use with recommended settings.
-    icon: 🔧
 ---